Hip Hop Legends Will Headline Concerts In The Bronx, Staten Island, Brooklyn And Queens For NYC Homecoming Week

 NEW YORK (CBSNewYork) – We now know who will be performing at the concerts in the Bronx, Brooklyn, Staten Island and Queens as part of New York’s “Homecoming Week.”

-Mayor Bill de Blasio announced Thursday that the concerts taking place in the boroughs will be hip hop focused.READ MORE: Broadway League: Audiences Must Be Vaccinated And Masked; Performers, Crew And Staff Required To Be Vaccinated
+Mayor Bill de Blasio announced Thursday that the concerts taking place in the boroughs will be hip hop focused.READ MORE: NYPD Lieutenant Shot In Ankle Apprehending Suspect In The Bronx

 The lineups are nothing short of legendary.